Meet The Experiment

 What Is It?

 LunaDome is an experimental payload which is being integrated on the Team Indus lunar lander for flight to the moon in March 2018 (find out more about Team Indus here).
 The LunaDome experiment creates and maintains a habitable environment in an inflatable dome on the lunar surface using a source of compressed air.
 Since the moon is a hostile environment with no atmosphere, life cannot survive unassisted.
-On earth, we are exposed to very specific conditions so if we were to become a multi-planetary species in the future, we must first understand how to create habitats in these locations.
+On earth, we are exposed to very specific conditions so if we were to become a multi-planetary species in the future, we must first understand how to create habitats within which life can survive.

 The parameters to which we are designing are ambitious but if we succeed in sustaining them, LunaDome could easily sustain life.